chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Convert parametrize argument should only be available inside decorator
 - [x] feat: Convert between pytest.param() and no param representation
 - [x] fix: Strip type annotations should only be available on function declaration, not decorators or body.
 - [x] fix: Introduce type fails for pytest.mark.parametrize[x] fix: Limit search for protocol implementations to project